nicolaspanel/node-svm/README.md

   type: nodesvm.SvmTypes.C_SVC,  // see supported types below
   kernel: new nodesvm.RadialBasisFunctionKernel(gamma), // see other kernels below
   C: 0.1,  // Cost parameter.
 Required for C_SVC, EPSILON_SVR and NU_SVR.
 Must be greater than zero
   nu: 0.5, // nu parameter.
-Required for NU_SVC, ONE_CLASS SVM, and NU_SVR.
+Required for NU_SVC, ONE_CLASS and NU_SVR.
 Must be within 0 and 1
   epsilon : 0.1, // required for epsilon-SVR?
 Must me greater than zero

   // training options